voedger/voedger-internals/server/design/orch.md

 VVM:

-- `elections.IElections`: Interface to acquire and manage leadership for a given key
 - `problemCtx`.
 Closed by `VVM.updateProblem(err)` (e.g. leadership loss or service failure)
 - `problemErrCh`.
 Channel that receives the error describing the problem, written only once.
 Content is returned on `Shutdown()`
 - `problemErrOnce sync.Once` to ensure `problemErrCh` is written only once